 Registration is easy; simply complete the CE-HS Registration Form and submit it to: email@example.com, with proof of completion of the pre-requisite requirements.
-Payment of the tuition fee must accompany registration.
+You will then be prompted for payment to the CE Registration office, to finalize your registration.

 Instructions on how to access your course materials will be emailed to you by the Program Assistant within five (5) business days prior to your chosen course start date.

 *for fall semester, registration will open Aug 12, 2019